DFE-Digital/npq-registration/docs/connecting-to-azure.md

 3. Give a reason for your request and submit.
 4. The request must now be approved by another team member

-You can view all pending requests [here](https://portal.azure.com/#view/Microsoft_Azure_PIMCommon/ApproveRequestMenuBlade/~/aadgroup).
+You can view and approve all pending requests [here](https://portal.azure.com/#view/Microsoft_Azure_PIMCommon/ApproveRequestMenuBlade/~/aadgroup).

-### Environments

-There are other environments apart from review apps and production, documented in [Environments](environments.md).

 ## Useful links